beaver700nh/eeprommer3/README.md

-# EEPROMmer3
+# EEPROMmer3 -  The 3rd revision of my EEPROM programmer

-## The 3rd revision of my EEPROM programmer
+## About

 This repository contains the code for both the interface and hardware sides of eeprommer3, as well as the schematics and